Valori plastici: History and profile

 Valori plastici was established in Rome by the painter and art collector Mario Broglio and his wife Edita Broglio in 1918.
 He also edited the magazine which focused on aesthetic ideals and metaphysical artwork.
+The magazine was modeled on the Bologna-based magazine La Raccolta.
 It supported the art movement Return to order so as to create a change of direction from the extreme avant-garde art of the years up to 1918, taking its inspiration from traditional art instead.